uwuxxx/SWAY-exposed/README.md

 @vk.devv is gay ..

+# REROUTES

 Unexpected things happen i guess..
-So @vk.devv went on @theyluvhaydens account and did it, not hayden. and btw gemini is skid dont play
+So @vk.devv went on @theyluvhaydens account and did it, not hayden. and btw gemini is skid dont play, and also

 # SCROLL DOWN!